wazuh/wazuh-documentation/source/user-manual/capabilities/fluent-forwarder.rst

 This module allows the forwarding of the received messages from a dedicated UDP socket to a Fluentd server.
 The Fluentd server could be located on the same local machine or a remote machine.

+.. thumbnail:: ../../images/fluent-forward/wazuh_fluentd.png
+  :title: Wazuh fluent forwarder flow diagram
+  :align: center
+  :width: 100%

 .. note::
     This module works only on Unix systems.

 Input
 -----

-The ``socket_path`` tag indicates the location of the Unix UDP socket to be created by the module.
+The ``socket_path`` tag indicates the location of the Unix domain UDP socket to be created by the module.
 From this socket, the module will read the incomming messages and forward them to the Fluentd server.

-The ``tag`` tag will be added to every message readed from the UDP socket.
+The ``tag`` tag it's added to every message read from the UDP socket.
 This allows the user to specify the flow to the Fluentd server internal routing.

 .. note::
     An empty **tag** is not allowed, the module will shutdown if it is not present or empty.